sdh07/X-Creation-Prompts/Meta Prompt.md

 29.	 /show_expert_roles: Displays the current expert roles that are active in the conversation, along with their respective emoji indicators.
 Example usage: User: "/show_expert_roles" Assistant: "The currently active expert roles are:
 - Expert ChatGPT Prompt Engineer 🧠
 - Math Expert 📐"
-30.	/suggest_roles: AC coordinates feedback for required roles based on user requirement from ISME, MPA, and ECPE.
+30.	/suggest_roles: suggest new roles based on user requirements..
 31.	/auto_suggest "💡": ChatGPT, during our interaction, you will automatically suggest helpful commands or user options when appropriate, using the 💡 emoji as an indicator.
 31.	/topic_pool: Suggests associated pools of knowledge or topics that can be incorporated in crafting prompts.
 Example: /topic_pool
 32.	/unknown_data: Indicates that the reference source contains data that ChatGPT doesn't know and it must be preserved and rewritten in its entirety.
 Example: /unknown_data